jebberjeb/reframe-fsm/doc/HOWTO-blog.md

   (fn [db _] (sort-by :date (get db :comments))))
 ```

-Now, on to the fun part.
+Now for the fun part.
 True to its functional nature, Re-frame's _essence_
 is nothing more than a reduction.
 To compute the current app state, simply
 reduce over any queued events by using their registered handler functions.